trivero04/PersonalWebsite/README.md

 ## Overview

 This is the personal portfolio website for Tzetzaith Rivero.
-The website is created using HTML, and it showcases Joel's background, skills, experiences, and projects.
+The website is created using HTML, and it showcases Tzetzaith's background, skills, experiences, and projects.

 ## Features